 What Are Wedding Place Cards?

 While both escort and place cards designate where each guest will be seated at a wedding reception, place cards are more specific—and also more formal—than escort cards.
-A place card not only directs guests to the table where each will sit during the reception, but also points each guest to his or her particular seat at the table.
+A place card not only directs guests to the table where each will sit during the reception, but it also points each guest to his or her particular seat at the table.
 To achieve this, they are traditionally placed at each table to denote each guest's, you guessed it, place.

 If you're having a sit-down dinner reception and serving different menu options, most venues will require you to have place cards.
 Why?
 You'll need to subtly mark them (by color or accent) to indicate who's getting chicken and who's getting fish.
 Place cards can be purchased along with the rest of your wedding stationery, sourced from independent stationers or calligraphers, or found on marketplaces like Etsy.
 You can also take the DIY route and either print out pre-made templates or write out your own.
 Place cards (as well as escort cards) are usually sold in sets ranging from $1 to $6 per card, with larger sets contributing to a smaller price per card.